-The bill seeks to enhance access to health care services in New Jersey by allowing certain out-of-state health care practitioners and recent graduates from accredited training programs to practice while their licensure applications are pending.
+The bill seeks to enhance the practice of out-of-state health care practitioners and recent graduates in New Jersey by allowing them to practice while their licensure applications are pending.
 It amends existing laws to clarify definitions related to telemedicine and telehealth, expanding the definition of "health care provider" to include those with temporary graduate licenses and provisional authorizations, as well as alcohol and drug counselor-interns.
-The legislation establishes a framework for these professionals to practice in New Jersey, ensuring they adhere to the same standards of care as in-person services and mandating that patients are informed about their qualifications.
+The bill introduces a new definition for "provisional authorization to practice," enabling out-of-state professionals to work in New Jersey during the processing of their applications.
+It also establishes requirements for telemedicine providers, ensuring they maintain the same standard of care as in-person services and that patients are informed about their qualifications.

 Statutes affected: Introduced: 45:1-61, 45:1-62, 45:2D-10, 45:8B-21, 45:8B-46, 45:9-27.13, 45:11-24.2, 45:11-26, 45:11-27, 45:11-47, 45:14-53, 45:14B-20, 45:14BB-10, 45:14E-13, 45:15BB-7